The Ultimate Collection (Marlene Dietrich album): Recording

 Marlene Dietrich's phonographic journey, as compiled in this album, begins in the German Electrola studios in 1928.
 The earliest tracks, "Die Kleptomanen" and "Wenn die beste Freundin," were recorded in June 1928 as part of a pot-pourri (Electrola EH-146) from the revue Es Liegt in der Luft, featuring the theatre orchestra and composer Mischa Spoliansky at the piano.
 "Wenn die beste Freundin" was also released as the A-side of single EG-892, a duet with Margo Lion.
 The era of The Blue Angel (1930) is represented by a series of foundational sessions.
 In January 1930, in Berlin, Dietrich recorded "Nimm dich in Acht vor blonden Fraun" (Electrola EG-1170) and its English version, "Blonde Women" (His Master's Voice B 3524).
-Shortly after, in February 1930, she returned to the studio to record the definitive hits "Ich bin die fesche Lola" (Electrola EG 1802), "Kinder, heut' abend da such' ich mir was aus" (the B-side of the same single), and the anthem "Ich bin von Kopf bis Fuss auf Liebe eingestellt" (Electrola EG 1770).
+Shortly after, in February 1930, she returned to the studio to record "Ich bin die fesche Lola" (Electrola EG 1802), "Kinder, heut' abend da such' ich mir was aus" (the B-side of the same single), and "Ich bin von Kopf bis Fuss auf Liebe eingestellt" (Electrola EG 1770).
 The song "Wenn ich mir was wünschen dürfte" (Electrola 2265) dates from the same fertile February session.

 The subsequent period, already under the shadow of the Nazi rise to power, saw Dietrich recording in Paris.
-In July 1933, during the Polydor sessions, she produced some of her most sophisticated songs.
-"Allein in einer großen Stadt" (Polydor 530001) and its B-side, "Mein blondes Baby", were recorded there, as were "Ja, so bin ich" (Polydor 524182) and "Wo ist der Mann?"
+In July 1933, during the Polydor sessions, "Allein in einer großen Stadt" (Polydor 530001) and its B-side, "Mein blondes Baby", were recorded there, as were "Ja, so bin ich" (Polydor 524182) and "Wo ist der Mann?"
 (Polydor 47199).
 The March 1931 session in Berlin, which had already produced "Peter" and "Jonny" (both on single Polydor 522751), also yielded "Leben ohne Liebe kannst du nicht" (Electrola EG 2285) and the French-language single "Quand l'amour meurt" / "Give Me The Man" (Electrola EG 2775).
 The transition to an international career is marked by recordings in English.
 In Los Angeles, in 1939, accompanied by Victor Young's orchestra for Decca, she revisited "Falling in Love Again" (Decca 23141) and recorded "The Boys in the Back Room" (Decca 23140).

 Selections from the 1940s and 1950s illustrate her association with film and her support for the Allied forces during the Second World War.
 Among these are "Lili Marleen" (Decca 23456), performed for American soldiers, and recorded in September 1945, in New York, and "Illusions" (Decca 24582), composed by Friedrich Hollaender for Billy Wilder's 1948 film A Foreign Affair.
-The London recording "Qui me délivrera" (1955) pays tribute to the French chanson style and demonstrates her continued interest in European song traditions.
+The London recording "Qui me délivrera" (1955) pays tribute to the French chanson.
 Those three songs appear out of chronological order in the CD track listing.